Todd E. Edelman: Notable cases

+In September 2019, Edelman ruled on the admissibility of firearms and toolmark identification evidence in United States v.
+Marquette Tibbs.
+Applying the standard for expert testimony that the District of Columbia Court of Appeals had adopted in Motorola, Inc. v.
+Murray, he held that the government's expert could testify that the recovered firearm could not be excluded as the source of a cartridge casing found at the scene, but barred the expert from stating in stronger terms that the firearm was the source.
+The ruling was the first in the District to apply Daubert v.
+Merrell Dow Pharmaceuticals, Inc. and Rule 702 to firearms and toolmark identification testimony, and it drew attention in legal scholarship and the press.

 In May 2020, Edelman presided over the trial of Christian Wingfield on charges of illegal possession of a firearm by a felon.
 Wingfield's lawyer petitioned the court for his release from pre-trial custody because of the coronavirus pandemic then affecting jails.
 Edelman granted the request and released Wingfield with an ankle monitor instead of keeping him in jail until the trial.
 Shortly after his release, Wingfield was present at a shooting at a Fourth of July cookout during which an 11-year-old boy was killed by a stray bullet.
 Wingfield was part of a group the police initially arrested and charged with murder, but later analysis indicated that he had not fired a gun that night.
 Wingfield pled guilty to a charge of voluntary manslaughter and was sentenced to 9.5 years in prison.